sanjaymeena/sanjaymeena.github.io/_posts/2016-05-8-investment_notes_financial_analysis.md

 Equity capital is the ultimate determinant of a company's borrowing capacity.

-## Assets

 ## Liabilities

+Liabilities are obligations of a company arising from past events, the settlement of which is expected to result in an outflow of economic benefits from the company (like bank borrowings and future payments to suppliers)

 ###  Non Current Liabilities
+These are contracted commitments to pay back a sum of money over time with interest.

 #### Long term liabilities

-Obligations due more than 1 year into future.
+These broadly include obligations of the company that become due more than 1 year into future.

 #### Deferred Tax liabilities